Ontario College Diploma

 The BYOD initiative allows you to have access to tools and resources.
 Review BYOD information prior to the start of your program to ensure you have a system that meets requirements.

 - Tuition and Fees Second Career Career Coach

 Program codes are for September intakes except those that are indicated differently.

+Northern College is a member of the Northern Partners in Practical Nursing Education (NPPNE).
+As one of the seven colleges in the consortium, Northern College delivers the current diploma program standards that meet the requirements of the national PN registration examination.
 Note: Revisions may be made to the program format and curriculum as a result of the College’s collaboration within the Northern Partners in Practical Nursing Education (NPPNE).

 Northern’s Practical Nursing program holds as its philosophy a set of beliefs and values based on five key concepts: the client, health, caring, nursing, and the role that teaching and learning play in enabling individuals and their families and groups to achieve health outcomes.
 These concepts are derived from the scope of practice described in the Nursing Act 1991 and are interrelated, interdependent and integrated throughout the curriculum.

 Graduates may find employment opportunities in acute/long term care centers (hospitals), community agencies, industry, prisons, mental health services, and doctors’ offices.

 Tel: 705-235-3211 x7289